Last updated: 2026-06-12

 In case of a suspected personal data breach:

-- Notification to the Swedish Data Protection Authority (IMY) happens within the same 72 hours if the incident poses a risk to individuals' rights.
+- Notification to the Swedish Data Protection Authority (IMY) happens within 72 hours if the incident poses a risk to individuals' rights.

 - The incident-response runbook and postmortem process is described in the Municipal Licence agreement annex ("IR runbook").